ajdavis2424/angular_quiz_app/README.md

 # AngularQuizApp
-This is an Code Quiz App displaying my Agular and Typescript skills!
+This is an Code Quiz App displaying my Angular and Typescript skills!
+I also used bootstrap to cut down on time spent styling.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

 ## Link to deployed website: